-7.8. cMsg subdomain
+8.8. cMsg subdomain

-The cMsg subdomain implements a complete asynchronous publish/subscribe and synchronous peer-to-peer interprocess communication package.
+The cMsg subdomain implements a complete asynchronous publish/subscribe and synchronous peer-to-peer inter-process communication package.
 All cMsg messaging API functions are supported.
 Inter-server communication is supported.
 The general form of the cMsg subdomain UDL is:

-cMsg:cMsg://host:port/cMsg/namespace/?tag=value&tag2=value2 ...
+cMsg:cMsg://<host>:<port>/cMsg/<namespace>/?<tag>=<val>&<tag2>=<val2> ...

 For the host parameter, the user may supply a host name or set it to be "multicast" or "localhost".
 If it is set to "localhost", it resolves to the name of the host running the client.
 If it is set to "multicast", then the client does a multicast to find a server on an unknown host using the multicast address of 239.220.0.0.
 Of course, the user may specify a multicast address in dotted decimal form as well.
 The port used is the one given, or if nothing is given the defaults for both multicasting and TCP connections are 45000.
 If multicasting is used, the first cMsg server to respond is chosen.
-If this is not the desired behavior, just make sure your server is running at a unique multicast address and/or a unique port.
+If this is not the desired behavior, server passwords can be used or just make sure your server is running at a unique multicast address and/or a unique port.

-The optional namespace parameter identifies a messaging namespace.
-A namespace may consist only of ASCII word characters [a-zA-Z0-9], and if not supplied a default namespace is used (defaultNamespace).
+The optional namespace identifies a messaging namespace.
+A namespace starts with a forward slash and after that may contain only ASCII word characters [a-zA-Z0-9\].
+If not supplied, a default namespace is used ("/default").
 Client names must be unique in the given namespace.
 Messages do not cross namespaces.
 Thus, a client who subscribes to a subject/type in a particular namespace will only be able to receive messages from a producing client in that same namespace.
 There are a number of tags that can be used:

 Tag Name Description cmsgpassword This is the password needed to connect to the server.
-Valid for all cMsg subdomains multicastTO This is the timeout in seconds to wait for server responses to multicasting.
+Valid for all cMsg subdomains. multicastTO This is the timeout in seconds to wait for server responses to multicasting.
 Valid for all cMsg subdomains. regime It may be "low", "medium", or "high" and defaults to "medium".
 This refers to the expected data rate from the client.
 It's a hint to the server how best to handle this client.
 The "high" specification is best used by experts.
 "Low" is for clients sending normal size messages less than 10Hz or so.
-Valid for all cMsg subdomains. failover It may be "cloud", "cloudonly", or "any" and defaults to "any".
+Valid for all cMsg subdomains. domainPort TCP port of server within cMsg server failover It may be "cloud", "cloudonly", or "any" and defaults to "any".
 This specifies the manner in which to failover from one server to another.
 If set to "any", failover of client can go to any of the UDLs given in the argument to connect().
 If set to "cloud", failover will go to servers in the cloud first, and if none are available, then go to any of the UDLs given to connect().
 If set to "cloudonly", failover will only go to servers in the cloud.
 Valid for the cMsg subdomain only.
 More on this below. cloud It may be "local" or "any" and defaults to "any".
 This specifies the manner in which to failover to a cloud.
 If set to "any", failover of client to a server in the cloud will go to any of the cloud servers.
 If set to "local", failover of client to a server in the cloud will go to a local cloud server first before others are considered.
 Valid for the cMsg subdomain only.
-More on this below.
+More on this below. subnet Preferred dot-decimal subnet over which to connect to server.
+It may be a broadcast or local IP address.
+Valid for all cMsg subdomains.